ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

     DW_OP_piece (4)

 However, there is a difference.
-The piece operator creates a location which is 8 bytes long.
+The piece operator creates a location referencing composite storage which is 8 bytes long.
 It is assumed that the value to be read are those eight bytes.
 With locations on the stack, a composite piece location can be offset but offsetting into that location is only meaningful for those 8 bytes.
+Offsetting beyond those 8 bytes is an error.

 On the other hand, an overlay creates a location with an intial offset of zero which extends out to the full extent of the underlying base storage.
 Thus in this example, if the base address space is 64b long, any offset that does not overlow the generic type would be valid.
 In this way, composite overlay locations are more similar to an address where the consumer determines how many bytes to read from the location.

-If producer wants to make a location more like what is created when using piece operators.
-They can use two overlays and have the first overlay's base be undefined.
+If producer wants to make a location a bit more like what is created when using piece operators and ensure that the composite storage that a location references only contains 8 usable bytes, then two overlay can be placed over undefined storage.

     DW_OP_undefined
     DW_OP_addr 0x100